 These additions bring the entire non-motorized network to over 50 miles.

 Since the original plan was implemented over 5 years ago and significant changes have been made since then, now is a perfect time to get input from the community about needs and priorities for the next five years.

-Bike parking locations – We will be building an on-line bike parking map for the Lansing area.
-You can help build the map by using your smart phone and locating any racks you see that are available to the public, whether in the public right of way or on public or private property.
-See the map or add a location here: arcg.is/2fgLzH2
+Additionally, help us build an online bike parking map by using your smart phone to locate any bike racks that you see are available to the public, whether in the public right-of-way or on private property.